Lake Tawakoni State Park: History

 The park came to media attention in 2007, because of a giant communal spider web on the premises of the park.
 The web was mostly the work of thousands of long-jawed orb weavers (Tetragnatha guatemalensis), but other spider species were found to have also joined in.

 On January 22, 2009, a fire swept through the park, burning approximately 125 acre of park property.

 Nature

 Animals

 A white-tailed deer in Lake Tawakoni State Park.

 Lake Tawakoni State Park is teeming with wildlife.
-Animals found in the park include red and gray foxes, bobcats, coyotes, opossums, turtles, frogs, snakes, raccoons, beavers, squirrels, armadillos, minks and white-tailed deer.
-Additionally, birders have identified more than 200 species of birds in the park.
-The lake holds many different species of fish such as striped bass, white bass, largemouth bass and crappie, but is noted for its blue catfish.
+Animal species seen in the park include red and gray fox, bobcat, coyote, Virginia opossum, common raccoon, American beaver, eastern fox squirrel, Mexican long-nosed armadillo, white-tailed deer, red-eared slider, pond slider, diamondback watersnake and several species of frogs and toads.
+Additionally, birders have identified more than 200 species of birds in the park like eastern bluebird, killdeer, northern cardinal, downy woodpecker, and black vulture.
+The lake holds many different species of fish such as striped bass, white bass, largemouth bass and crappie but is noted for its blue catfish.

-Flora
+Plants

 Bur oak and cedar elm dominate the forest of Lake Tawakoni State Park.
 Large shrubs Osage orange and farkleberry along with Virginia creeper and poison ivy are in the understory.